The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Abstract

 \section{Abstract}

 AT~2019avd is a nuclear transient detected from infrared to soft X-rays, though its nature is yet unclear.
 The source has shown two consecutive flaring episodes in the optical and the infrared bands and its second flare was covered by X-ray monitoring programs.
 During this flare, the UVOT/\sw photometries revealed two plateaus: one observed after the peak and the other one appeared $\sim240$\,days later.
 Meanwhile, our \Ni and XRT/\sw campaigns show two declines in the X-ray emission, one during the first optical plateau and one 70--90\,days after the optical/UV decline.
 The evidence suggests that the optical/UV could not have been primarily originated from X-ray reprocessing.
-Furthermore, we detected a timelag of $\sim$16--34\,days between the optical and UV emission, which indicates the optical likely comes from UV reprocessing by a gas at a distance of 0.1--0.3\,pc.
+Furthermore, we detected a timelag of $\sim$16--34\,days between the optical and UV emission, which indicates the optical likely comes from UV reprocessing by a gas at a distance of $0.01-$0.03\,pc.
 We also report the first VLA and VLBA detection of this source at different frequencies and different stages of the second flare.
-The information obtained in the radio band -- namely a steep and a late-time inverted radio spectrum, a high brightness temperature and a radio-loud state at late times -- likely suggests the formation of a nascent compact jet.
-Considering all the multiwavelength properties of \avd, we propose that a TDE ignited the black hole at the first flare; then, a super-Eddington flaring accretion disc formed and settled to a sub-Eddington state by the end of the second flare, which supported the launch of a radio jet.
+The information obtained in the radio band -- namely a steep and a late-time inverted radio spectrum, a high brightness temperature and a radio-loud state at late times -- together with the multiwavelength properties of \avd suggests the launching and evolution of outflows such as disc winds or jets.
+In conclusion, we propose that after the ignition of black hole activity in the first flare, a super-Eddington flaring accretion disc formed and settled to a sub-Eddington state by the end of the second flare, associated with a compact radio outflow.